Accomplished in 2021:

 Add a few minor upgrades to the boat

-The Brown Sailing Team plans to use the boat for coaching and race committee work in the spring of 2021
+The Brown Sailing Team plans to use the boat for coaching and race committee work in the fall of 2021

 ELECTRIC COACH BOAT FEASIBILITY STUDY